Engee documentation

 In this set of examples, we will show what the most diverse types of graphs look like in Engee, and by what means such a result is achieved – examples of data and code.

 The right type of schedule allows you to save or convey the necessary information to the listener in a very eloquent, yet concise form.
-Graphs take information from variables that must exist in the memory workspace (_ must be visible in the Variables window_).
+Graphs take information from variables that should exist in the memory workspace (_ should be visible in the Variables window_).
 They are usually displayed from interactive ngscript scripts, immediately after the corresponding code cells.
 Of course, there are exceptions.

 • Unicode graphics can also be displayed on the command line, however, if interactive graphics are available, such a limited format may be needed only for the needs of special graphic design.;